JacobPulk/art/README.md

 `butterfly` will find a new **theme** for the **scheme** called "butterfly".

 `!!` will find a new **theme** for a random saved **scheme**.
-(Note: You will notice that this search sometimes repeatedly moves on through different schemes before finding a theme.
-This is intentional - find more detail in the Settings section.)
+(Note: You will notice that this search sometimes investigates multiple schemes before finding a theme.
+This is intentional - see the Settings section.)

 `!` will find a new **theme** for whatever **scheme** was last used.